1Password/scim-examples/beta/README.md

 "Beta" refers to the deployment example.
 It does not refer to the software being deployed, which in this case is 1Password SCIM Bridge.
 You will always be deploying a stable version of 1Password SCIM Bridge, regardless of how you've deployed it.

 Generally speaking, any new deployment example will start in beta.
-This allows us better-assesss where documentation could be enhanced, where the deployment could be improved, identify edge-cases we need to accommodate, and so on.
+This allows us to better assess where documentation could be enhanced, where the deployment could be improved, identify edge-cases we need to accommodate, and so on.

 ### Is there greater risk associated with beta deployment examples?